martinpiper/BombJack/README.md

 ### PCB Layout

 There is a PCB layout design included in the Proteus workspace file.
 It is deliberately and mostly blank with the exception of adding placement for the external address/data/RW lines, clock, external VBLANK (for IRQ triggering) and video signals output header and the associated resistor ladders.
-The dual sprite bit plane pull-up resistors are also placed near the middle of the board.
+The dual sprite bit plane pull-up resistors are also placed near the edge of the sprites board.
+The sprite resistors and RAMs are placed to maintain an aesthetic symmetry to the board.

+There are four boards in the layout:
+	Video generation
+	Character screen
+	Sprites
+	Tiles

+Previous versions used one large board, but this turned out to be expensive to produce and difficult to get quotations for.
+Apparently the companies I contacted were not that happy to produce large boards in small numbers.
+The design was changed to use four smaller boards, this reduces cost if someone wanted to just fabricate the video and character screen.
+Another benefit is that the layers can be changed and connected in different orders.
+This allows customisations, for example by having three sprites boards (layers 1 to 3) and one tile board (layer 4), giving a total of 72 sprites and tiles.

-The board edge is set with a four layer standard signal and power plane setup.
-The board will correctly populate with the auto-placer and default placement options, choose all then schedule before starting.
+The layout is configured with a six layer standard signal and power plane setup, using the technology template "All PCB Six Layer 1.58532mm.LTF" file.
+The layout will correctly populate with the auto-placer and default placement options, choose all then schedule before starting.
 It will then correctly route, again using the default router options.
-This is so placement of the board can be mostly left to the optimiser while maintaining output video signal lines via the resistor placement.
-The placement areas are to encourage areas of the board with high placement density to leave space for signals.
+This is so placement can be mostly left to the optimiser while maintaining output video signal lines via the resistor placement.

-An entire place and route on a decent machine will take approximately 20 minutes and result in an output image like:
+An entire place and route on a decent machine will take approximately 30 minutes and result in an output image like:
 ![Layout](Layout.PNG?raw=true "Layout")

 This board has not yet been built and tested, but it should work.
 A common cause of failure is probably going to be finding RAMs that have fast enough write timings.
 Some of these components are old and hard to find.